What are payroll expenses? A complete guide for businesses

 Retain talented employees

 It costs more money to replace an employee than it does to retain top talent.
-New employees will want the current market rate, and you’ll have to invest time in training them.
-You’ll also have to spend time posting job listings, reviewing applications, interviewing candidates, and more.
+New employees want the current market rate, and you have to invest time into training them.
+And remember, posting job listings, reviewing applications, interviewing candidates, and everything else that comes with a job search all take time.

 Meanwhile, giving an existing employee a raise—and offering more competitive benefits—can keep them on board.
 You can keep payroll and productivity in a good position by retaining your best workers.